UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 that can do useful work!
 Because our goal is pedagogical, not practical, we'll use plain Python as much as possible.
-If your goal is to build a sophisticated agent with little effort, you should probably use one of the many agent SDKs designed for the purpose -- or just ask your coding agent to!
+If your goal is to build a sophisticated agent with little effort, you should probably use one of the many agent SDKs designed for the purpose -- or ask your coding agent to!

 To follow this guide, you will need to know how to run Python scripts and have API access to an LLM provider.
 We will be using [DREAM Lab’s AI